 Collation and analysis of operational data

-ERAMON’s Performance Management Module (EPM) collects data from different from network components or servers, and their interfaces.
+ERAMON’s Performance Management Module (EPM) collects data from different network components or servers, and their interfaces.
 The data is then being prepared graphically for information and analysis purposes.
-The aim is to improve performance and status assessments of devices and to display any relevant information relating to these errors and their interfaces clearly.
-Thus EPM supports tasks such as the planning of WAN-connections or file server capacities by recording traffic flow and storage volume values and reporting any violations of threshold levels predefined in ERAMON’s event system.
+The aim is to improve performance and status assessments of devices, and to display any relevant information relating to these errors and their interfaces clearly.
+Thus EPM supports tasks such as the planning of WAN-connections or file server capacities by recording traffic flow and storage volume values, and reporting any violations of threshold levels predefined in ERAMON’s event system.
 This enables the reliable recording of short-term capacity patterns and an identification of long-term trends, which in turn allows expansion measures to be carried out in good time.
 In addition to this, the quality of services rendered may be monitored and documented.
 EPM provides a considerable extension of the possibilities to display operational data currently available in the market.
 Scalability to the granularity level required by the user allows better handling as well as more accurate analysis.

 The polling of measurements is based on a ruleset that can be recorded granularly.
 Based on this ruleset, the relevant device is automatically polled, for example the rule for setting up a measurement for the “CPU Load” for all Cisco Catalyst 4506 switches.
 The information that is to be polled is collated by the satellites at predefined intervals, usually via SNMP.
 Many MIBs or example measurements have already been integrated in the NMS, these can be expanded at any time.
 A dedicated database for backup and archiving of the collected data is available.